LASIK Alternatives: When LASIK is Not Right For You

 The most common type of corrective surgery, LASIK permanently changes the shape of the cornea to improve vision and reduce dependency on glasses or contacts.
 LASIK can correct for nearsightedness or farsightedness, but not all at the same time.
 Patients typically have to choose whether they want corrected vision close up or for distance or select a monovision option where one eye is corrected for distance and the other for reading.

 Who: Individuals over 18 with healthy eyes and a relatively stable prescription that are looking to correct nearsightedness, farsightedness or astigmatism.

 What: Surgeon creates a protective flap of corneal tissue which is lifted so that the laser can reshape the cornea underneath.

-How: LASIK is a four- to five-minute outpatient procedure and most patients can return to work the next day.
+How: LASIK is a four- to the five-minute outpatient procedure and most patients can return to work the next day.

 Implantable Contact Lenses (ICLs)

 These thin, pliable lenses can be an alternative to LASIK surgery and are used to correct conditions that laser surgery may be unable to correct, such as extreme myopia (nearsightedness).
 95% of patients report seeing as well as they did using corrective lenses before surgery and 40% can see even better.